About Julia Kyambi

 My story

-My particular strength
+My particular strengths

 My Qualifications and Explorations

-My background spans medicine, mindfulness-based body-centred psychotherapy,
+My formal background spans medicine, mindfulness-based body-centred psychotherapy,

-trauma- and nervous-system-informed work, parts work,
+trauma- and nervous-system-informed work.

-ancestral healing, trance work, conscious movement,
+I’ve also explored parts work, ancestral healing, trance work, conscious movement,

 pre- and perinatal psychology.